crossplane/crossplane/docs/concepts/composition.md

 response.
 The `storageGB` field of the `XPostgreSQLInstance` should be used to configure the `dataDiskSizeGb` field of the `CloudSQLInstance`.
-This is only a small subset of the functionality a `Composition` enables - take a look at the reference below to learn more.
+This is only a small subset of the functionality a `Composition` enables - take a look at the [reference page][xr-ref] to learn more.

 > We almost always talk about XRs composing Managed Resources, but actually an
 > XR can also compose other XRs to allow nested layers of abstraction.
-We don't
+XRs don't
 > support composing arbitrary Kubernetes resources (e.g. Deployments, operators,
 > etc) directly but you can do so using our [Kubernetes][provider-kubernetes]
 > and [Helm][provider-helm] providers.